N-Khalid/Group_4/README.md

 ##  Machine Learning

+We chose a supervised machine learningg model in order to help us predict the sale price, a known dependent variable, against several different house features, the independent variables.

 ###  Preliminary Data Preprocessing

 The goal of data preprocessing is to change our initial dataset into a cleaner dataset to assist in answering our questions.
 Our data preprocessing process is as follows: